alyssa d'amato

 Why might this be so problematic, you might ask?
 Why does it matter?

 It matters because only 39% of U.S. teens reported receiving digital media education during the 2023-24 school year, despite 94% wishing they had, particularly given its modern relevance and the all-consuming nature of the media in our everyday lives.
-Online shopping has (technically) been around since the late ’90’s, yet Illinois was the first state to mandate the education of digital literacy courses in all high schools— in 2021!
+Online shopping has (technically) been around since the late ’90’s, yet Illinois was the first state to mandate the education of digital literacy courses in all public high schools— in 2021!
 It becomes intimidating when the media is being manipulated like so, not only in the ways it aims to inform us or to educate us, but to sell us products.
 To dictate the way(s) we are spending our money.
 And they have learned to speak our language by means of doing so more efficiently.

 Leave a comment